-Five European Union states are expected to submit a proposal restricting all PFAS substances in early January 2023.
-Additionally, beginning in February 2023, certain Perfluoroalkyl carboxylic acids (C9-C14 PFCAs) will be restricted under EU REACH as part of the Annex XVII Restricted List.
+Furthermore, as of February 25th, 2023, certain Perfluoroalkyl carboxylic acids (C9-C14 PFCAs) are restricted under EU REACH as part of the Annex XVII Restricted List.
 The EU is also proposing restricting all PFAS utilized in firefighting foams.

 Preparing for Changes to PFAS Regulations in 2023

-In our recent webinar, a few of our subject matter experts discussed the primary regulatory changes impacting product compliance in 2023, including changes to PFAS regulations.
-Watch the webinar on-demand to gain additional information on new PFAS regulations and learn how to best prepare for these changes to ensure your business remains compliant.
+Watch our on-demand webinar where a few of our subject matter experts discuss the primary regulatory changes impacting product compliance in 2023, including changes to PFAS regulations.
+Gain additional information on new PFAS regulations and learn how to best prepare for these changes to ensure your business remains compliant.